lonyelon/scripts/README.md

 ## Copyright

-Made by lonyelon (lonyelon@lony.xyz) for personal use, 2021.
+Made by SERGIO MIGUÉNS IGLESIAS (lonyelon@lony.xyz) for personal use, 2021.
-Check LICENSE for more.
+Check  [LICENSE](LICENSE) for more information.